hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 ##### Simplified description only

 It's important to understand that this interface is NOT the same as the protocol's direct interface (the message family and state machine that a protocol impl must provide to implement the protocol as documented).
 It is, instead, a simplified encapuslation -- just like a function signature is a simplified encapsulation of a coroutine.
 A function impl can rename its args for internal use.
 It can have steps that the caller doesn't know about.
-The same is true for protocols: their role names, state names, message names, and field names in messages don't need to be exposed directly in a coprotocol interface; they just need a mapping that the protocol understands internally.
-The specific payment protocol implementation might look like this:
+The same is true for protocols: their role names, state names, message types and versions, and field names in messages don't need to be exposed directly in a coprotocol interface; they just need a mapping that the protocol understands internally.
+The specific payment protocol implementation might look like this (don't worry about details; the point is just that some might exist):

 ![a specific payment protocol that uses a gateway + smart contracts](payment_protocol.png)

-But when we describe it as a coprotocol, we omit most of the details, and we change some verbiage.
-The existence of the `payee`, `gateway` and `blockchain` roles is suppressed, as is the role of smart contracts.
-The concept of `handle to pending txn` is mapped to the coprotocol's `preauth` construct, and `txn hash` is mapped to the coprotocol's `confirmation_code`.
+When we describe this as a coprotocol, we omit most of its details, and we change some verbiage.
+The existence of the `payee`, `gateway` and `blockchain` roles is suppressed (though we now have an implicit new role -- the __caller__ of the coprotocol that gives what the protocol gets, and gets what the protocol gives).
+Smart contracts disappear.The concept of `handle to pending txn` is mapped to the coprotocol's `preauth` construct, and `txn hash` is mapped to the coprotocol's `confirmation_code`.
 As a coprotocol, the payee can interact according to a far simpler understanding, where the caller asks the payee to engage in a payment protocol, expose some simple hooks, and notify on completion:

 ![when viewed as a coprotocol](as_coprotocol.png)